Smart Farmer

 The Master challenges show only 1 animal of each species and drinking troughs.
 The object of these challenges is to make sure that every animal has his own paddock AND trough.

 The Master challenges are harder, because you don’t know which trough belongs to which animal.
-Therefor you don’t know how to divide your game board.
+Therefore you don’t know how to divide your game board.
 Although there are 4 different species, there are only 3 troughs.
 Challenges with 4 troughs became easier instead of harder, so they didn’t make much sense for the Master level.

 You don’t need to use all fences.
 Easy challenges can sometimes be solved with only 1 or 2.
 The theme and design make it clear that this is a game for young children.
 If you are older, you might prefer Walls & Warriors instead.
 Although both concepts are a little different, they have a similar feeling to it.
 Smart Farmer is of course a lot easier.